Franciscojmara/Mex-ClimMacro/READme.md

 Download and install [**Docker Desktop**](https://www.docker.com/products/docker-desktop/).
 After installing, open Docker Desktop and make sure it is running.

 > **Windows users:** Docker Desktop is the recommended installation.
 Enable **WSL** if prompted during setup and restart your computer if required.
-We recommend to download [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about#what-is-wsl-2) integration, although it is not necessary to reproduce the environment.
+We recommend to download [WSL2](https://learn.microsoft.com/en-us/windows/wsl/about#what-is-wsl-2), although it is not necessary to reproduce the environment.

 ### Install Docker from the Terminal (optional)
 If you prefer installing Docker via the terminal instead of downloading Docker Desktop, you can use the following commands (Linux):